 These wages comply with the New York State Department of Labor formula for establishing Prevailing Wages under Unemployment Insurance (UI) law.
 The wages are updated annually, based on the findings of the semi-annual Occupational Employment Statistics (OES) survey of employers.
 The New York State Department of Labor conducts the OES survey in cooperation with the U. S. Department of Labor, Bureau of Labor Statistics.

 The information is provided to help employers and unemployed job seekers understand the job titles and wage rates that will determine prevailing wages in local areas across New York State.
 The UI "cutoff wage" is a short term for wages that are 10 percent below the UI Prevailing Wage.
 Wages that fail to meet the "cutoff wage" may be refused by job seekers without forfeiture of their UI benefits for prevailing wage reasons.
-These wages reflect a minimum wage of $8.00 per hour, which was increased from $7.25 per hour on December 31, 2013.
-As a result, no UI "cutoff wage" will be below $8.00 per hour.
+These wages reflect a minimum wage of $9.00 per hour, which was increased from $8.75 per hour on December 31, 2015.
+As a result of using 3 years of sampled data, some occupations have wage estimates that fall below the New York State minimum wage.
+In these cases the estimates are increased to equal the current minimum wage.
+Please note, however, that the estimates should be based on the minimum wage in effect at the time an offer of employment was made.

 Thanks for the feedback!
 It will help us improve your experience.